niflows/niflow-manager/README.md

       version: latest
 ```

+#### Specification of the entry point
+An optional field `entrypoint` is used to set an entrypoint for the container
+(niflow-{ORGANIZATION}-{WORKFLOW} is the default value).
+This allows each
+Workflow to be used from the shell without any additional programming.

 ### Test part
 The `test` part is used to test the workflow when `nfm test` is run and it follows the [TestKraken](https://github.com/ReproNim/testkraken) specification.

 #### Specification of the computational environments
+Testing can be performed in several computational environments.
+These environments
-The computational environments for the tested analysis can be described in `env` or `fixed_env` (one or both elements have to be specified in the specification).
+can be described in `env` or `fixed_env` (one or both elements have to be specified in the specification).
 As in the `build` part, the environment specification uses components from the _Neurodocker_ specification.
 There is one difference, that `base` part should contain `image` and `pkg-manager` in one dictionary.